mcpython4-coding/Documentation/mcpython/common/world/World.md

                 typing.Tuple[None, None, None],
                 ]:
                 """
                 Line of sight search from current position.
                 If a block is intersected it is returned, along with the block previously in the line of sight.
                 If no block is found, return None, None, None

-                Will check for bounding boxes of blocks
+                Will check for bounding boxes of blocks (get_view_bbox())

                 :param position: The (x, y, z) position to check visibility from
-                :param vector: The line of sight vector
+                :param vector: The line of sight vector, as (dx, dy, dz)
-                :param max_distance: How many blocks away to search for a hit
+                :param max_distance: How many blocks away at max to search for a hit, will stop the ray after the amount of blocks

                 todo: cache the bbox of the block
                 todo: move to dimension